Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Related Work

 \section{Related Work}

-Feature importance explanations, which highlight input features that are most influential to the prediction output, are a popular approach to explaining machine learning model predictions~\cite{lime2016,lundberg2017unified,sundararajan2017axiomatic}.
+Feature importance explanations, which highlight input features that are most influential to the model prediction, are a popular approach to explaining machine learning model predictions~\cite{lime2016,lundberg2017unified,sundararajan2017axiomatic}.
 While empirical studies have shown such explanations can improve end-users' decision-making and understanding of AI systems~\cite{lai2019human,qu2021study}, predictive features are not always self-explanatory.
-For example, studies applying such explanations on text data have found that the word ``problems'' is predictive of positive sentiment~\cite{qu2024problems}, and that the word ``Chicago'' is predictive of deceptive reviews~\cite{lai2020chicago}.
+For example, studies that apply such explanations to text data have found that the word ``problems'' is predictive of positive sentiment~\cite{qu2024problems}, and that the word ``Chicago'' is predictive of deceptive reviews~\cite{lai2020chicago}.
 Given large and representative data, such words are often not the result of overfitting but reflect underlying language phenomena that give rise to these word-label relations.
+If left unexplained, users may hypothesize wrong reasons for why an unintuitive feature is predictive~\cite{schuff2022human} and even lose trust in a machine learning model~\cite{qu2023,chen2023understanding}.
+This motivated the need for more interpretable explanations beyond merely showing predictive words.